 Southbury home prices are not only among the most expensive in Connecticut, but Southbury real estate also consistently ranks among the most expensive in America.

-Southbury is a decidedly white-collar town, with fully 89.06% of the workforce employed in white-collar jobs, well above the national average.
+Southbury is a decidedly white-collar town, with fully 88.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Southbury is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Southbury who work in management occupations (14.28%), office and administrative support (11.41%), and sales jobs (10.85%).
+There are especially a lot of people living in Southbury who work in management occupations (13.44%), sales jobs (11.53%), and office and administrative support (10.85%).

 Also of interest is that Southbury has more people living here who work in computers and math than 95% of the places in the US.

 Southbury is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Southbury’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.